Jaguar XJ220: Transmission

 All-wheel drive was decided against early in the development process, for a number of reasons.
 It was thought rear-wheel drive would be adequate in the majority of situations, that the additional complexity of the four-wheel drive system would hinder the development process and potentially be problematic for the customer.
 FF Developments were contracted to provide the gearbox/transaxle assembly, modifying their all-wheel drive transaxle assembly from the XJ220 concept into a pure rear-wheel drive design for the production car.
 The transaxle featured a viscous coupling limited slip differential to improve traction.

 The transmission featured triple-cone synchromeshing on first and second gears to handle rapid starts, whilst remaining relatively easy for the driver to engage and providing positive feel.

 AP Racing provided an 8.5 in diameter clutch.

 Exterior

 The exterior retained the aluminium body panels of the XJ220 concept, but for the production cars Abbey Panels of Coventry were contracted to manufacture the body shells.
 The scissor doors were dropped for the production model and significant redesign work was carried out on the design when the wheelbase and overall length of the car was altered.
-Geoff Lawson, Design Director at Jaguar at the time, took a greater interest in the car and insisted the design had to be seen to be as a Jaguar if it were to be successful in promoting the company.
+Geoff Lawson, design director at Jaguar at the time, took a greater interest in the car and insisted the design had to be seen as a Jaguar if it were to be successful in promoting the company.
 Keith Helfet returned to undertake the necessary redesign work mandated by the change in the wheelbase, which was reduced by 200 mm.